 Humanely killing is when an animal ‘is either killed instantly or rendered insensible until death ensues, without pain, suffering or distress.’
 The first time you try to humanely kill a fish can be daunting, but there are ways to do this without causing additional injury to the animal.

 If you love to eat fish you’ve caught yourself, then read on.
-This article will show you how to humanely kill a fish using three methods and how to avoid inhumane methods.
-Just a note – we’re not talking about aquarium fish that are kept as pets, only fresh and saltwater fish.
-Aquarium fish may require different methods and so you should consult your local veterinarian for advice.
+This article will show you how to humanely kill a fish for eating using three methods and how to avoid inhumane methods.
+We’ve also included details on how to euthanize an aquarium fish as these methods are completely different.

 Three humane ways to kill a fish for eating